 These two crucial systems are the steering systems and the suspension systems.

-The steering system is vital in order to maintain control of the vehicle.
+The steering system is vital to maintain control of the vehicle.
 Without this, the driver will be unable to control and adjust the vehicle’s steering path.
 The steering system requires sufficient lubrication of the kingpins and regulation of tire pressure.

 There are two types of steering systems.
-The most common one which is used in everyday cars is the Reciprocating Ball Steering.
-In this system the motion is transferred to a below shaft when the steering wheel is turned.
+The most common one in everyday cars is the Reciprocating Ball Steering.
+In this system, the motion is transferred to a below shaft when the steering wheel is turned.
 This secondary shaft is attached to a gear wheel called the pinion gear.

-To put this simply, the steering system makes use of these various gears to ensure that your vehicle turns effortlessly.
+Simply said, the steering system uses these various gears to ensure that your vehicle turns effortlessly.

-Suspension systems on the other hand work slightly differently, even though they work hand in hand with the steering system.
-The suspension acts as your vehicles stability and has various functions that it is responsible for.
-These include maximizing the friction between the tyres and the road and providing steering stability.
+On the other hand, suspension systems work slightly differently, even though they work hand in hand with the steering system.
+The suspension acts as your vehicle’s stability and has various functions.
+These include maximizing the friction between the tires and the road and providing steering stability.

-So let us say for arguments sake that you are driving on a completely flat surface.
-No bumps, no humps, simply flat road.
+So let us say for argument’s sake that you are driving on a completely flat surface – no bumps, no humps, only flat road.
 If this were the case, a suspension would not be necessary.
 Unfortunately, as we all know, we are not this fortunate.
 When we drive, there are plenty of bumps and potholes that we hit along the way.

 Basic physics tells us that if the vehicle drives over a bump, it will lift off the ground momentarily.
 The forces of gravity will then play their part in bringing it back down.

-When the vehicle experiences the shock caused by hitting the service, there needs to be re-stabilization that takes place.
+When the vehicle experiences the shock caused by hitting the service, there needs to be a re-stabilization.
 This is where the suspension systems come in.

-How does the steering and suspension system work?
+How does the steering and suspension system (SAS) work?

 A vehicle cannot function without either one of these.
-If you want your vehicle to be safe, stable and manoeuvrable, both of these systems need to work together.
+If you want your car to be safe, stable, and maneuverable, both systems need to work together.

 Both the suspension system and the steering system are crucial to maintaining control of your vehicle.
-If either one of these are not properly maintained, your vehicle will not survive the imperfections on the road.
-Without the suspension system, your vehicle will become wobbly and unstable when you drive over a bump.
+If either one of these is not properly maintained, your vehicle will not survive the imperfections on the road.
+Without the suspension system, your vehicle will become shaky and unstable when you drive over a bump.